 Request a DSS Appointment

-Continuing DSS students can use the Request for Authorized Academic Accommodations (PDF).
+Continuing DSS students can use this Request for Authorized Academic Accommodations form.
+Follow the instructions on the form to have your accommodations emailed to you.